 Congratulations on your acceptance to McGill and welcome to the Integrated Program in Neuroscience!
 On this page you can find information to help you get settled in.

-The New Student Orientation for Winter 2018 will be held on Friday, January 12 from 3-5pm in the Bell Room at the Montreal Neurological Institute (3801 University).
+The New Student Orientation for Fall 2018 will be held on Thursday, September 13 from 3-5pm in the deGrandpre Communications Centre at the Montreal Neurological Institute (3801 University).
 Please note that attending the New Student Orientation is MANDATORY.

-Student ID Card: all information can be found here: www.mcgill.ca/students/records/ you must be registered for a class to get your ID.
+Student ID Card: all information can be found here: www.mcgill.ca/student-records.
+You must be registered to get your ID.

-Register on Minerva for the Winter 2018 terms by adding the registration confirmation course REGN RCGR for the Winter 2018 (term 201801, CRN 2262) terms.
-To avoid a late registration fee, new students must register during the official registration period from December 5 2017 to January 8 2018 for the Winter 2018 term.
+Register on Minerva for the Fall 2018 and Winter 2019 terms by adding the registration confirmation courses REGN RCGR (term 201809, CRN 2334; term 201901, CRN 2262).
+To avoid a late registration fee, new students must register during the official registration period from July 4 2018 to August 14 2018 for the Fall 2018 term.
 Detailed registration information for all new students is available at: http://www.mcgill.ca/gps/students/registration/dates

 Letters of proof of enrollment can be downloaded from your Minerva account.
 (Minerva>Student>Student Records Menu> Letters Proof of Enrollment) (You must be registered in order for this to work.)